martyhora/error-log-dashboard/README.md

 # Error Log Dashboard Application
 Application for visualising error logs stored in database by using well-arranged charts.
 Supports multiple projects, filtering errors and resolving errors.
+Makes it easier to analyze error logs and helps to fix bugs.

 # Installation